xiaoxialexazhang/jetson-nano-plant-health-detection/README.md

 ## Setting Up and First Boot
 1. First, set up your Jetson by following the instructions here: [Setting up Jetson with JetPack](https://github.com/dusty-nv/jetson-inference/blob/master/docs/jetpack-setup-2.md).
 You may want to connect ethernet cable and your camera during first boot as well.

-2. After your successful set up and first boot, you may want to increase SWAP memory to 4GB by opening up the terminal and write:
+2. After your successful set up and first boot, you may want to increase swap memory to 4GB by opening up the terminal and write:
    ```
    # Check your swap (should see 4071 if 4GB swap)
    free -m